Attendance at school and Legal Intervention

 - 15% unauthorised absence over a period of 6 school weeks for reasons other than unauthorised term time holiday.

+The intervention could be in the form of a Fixed Penalty Notice.
 Any pupil at Hillside Avenue Primary and Nursery School who meets either of the criteria, will be referred to the Local Authority for action to be considered.

 1 Please note that the school day consists of 2 sessions

 I hope we can count on your support in this matter, please do not hesitate to contact me if you have any questions.